zeropoolnetwork/sharded-storage-docs/article/main.md

 $$\mathbf{S_j} = \sum_{i} \mathbf{V_i} \cdot L_{ij}$$

-> What happens, if some of the participants are malicious and send incorrect values?
-To prevent this problem, there are a lot of ways.
+> What happens if some of the participants are malicious and send incorrect values?
+There is more than one way to solve this.
 For our partial case, we will merkelize all values and distribute them to all participants with Merkle proofs.
 Then we can check the correctness of each value, checking the root of the Merkle proof.
 If the root is incorrect, we can ignore the value.
+In terms of error-correcting codes, this corresponds to an erasure.

 ### zkSNARKs

 TODO

 ### Polynomial Commitment Schemes

+TODO

 #### Selection of Polynomial Commitment Scheme